Left Arrow Overview

 5. Pre-treatment guidelines 📑

-To ensure safety and optimal results, you must inform clients how to prep before their Botox treatment.
+To ensure safety and optimal results, you must inform clients how to prepare before their Botox treatment.

 6. Post-treatment care instructions💆♀️

-• Minimize side effects such as bruising or swelling: Advise them to avoid alcohol and sun exposure as it can speed up the recovery process
+• Minimize side effects such as bruising or swelling: Advise them to avoid alcohol and sun exposure as it can potentially lead to bruising.

 • Feel more satisfied: The more clients know how to properly take care of their skin post-treatment, the more likely they’ll be satisfied with the outcome

-• Aftercare instructions help clients build trust and offer a sense of professionalism: They show that your clinic is thorough, caring, and invested in the client’s long-term satisfaction
+• Build trust: Putting the effort into creating clear aftercare instructions show that your clinic is thorough, caring, and invested in the client’s long-term care and satisfaction – not just getting their money.

 7. Photography consent 📸